sadhoss/AzureBatchEndpoint/readme.md

 ---
 #### Code uploading data & downloading the prediction data

-In order to perfrom prediction on some data we have, we need to upload it somewhere the service has access.
+In order to perform prediction on some data we have, we need to upload it somewhere the service has access.
 When uploading the data to an Azure Storage Account, the simplest approach is using the *Azure.Storage.Blobs* nuget package. authorizing the client with the above method, enables easy uploading of data.